HuvaaKoodia/SQLiteDBExample/README.md

 ### Creating a database:

 - Create an SQLite database your program of choice (for instance: http://sqliteadmin.orbmu2k.de/)
-- Add database to the "Assets/StreamingAssets" folder
+- Add the database to the "Assets/StreamingAssets" folder

 ### Working with the database (example code):